 Food, Agriculture & Beverage

-We will now consider at a high level some of the issues facing traders in the food and beverage industry who are involved in the transport of goods between Ireland and the UK and what they may do in order to prepare for Brexit.
+Ireland’s food and beverage industry is left particularly vulnerable due to Brexit as 38% of the agri-food industry’s exports in 2019 went to the UK.
+This is compared to other EU countries who export less than 10% of their produce to the UK.
+We will now consider at a high level some of the issues facing traders in the food and beverage industry who are involved in the supply of goods between Ireland and the UK and what they may do in order to prepare for Brexit.

 Food and beverage Industry

 In the absence of any further agreements, customs controls will be operated on trade between the UK and the EU following the UK’s exit from the EU Customs Union.
-This means there could be customs declarations, border checks, tariffs, quotas and different VAT arrangements in operation after March 2019.
+This means there would be customs declarations, border checks, tariffs, quotas and different VAT arrangements in operation from 1 January 2021.

-In this regard, the food and beverage industry in Ireland is especially susceptible to the impact of Brexit.
-For example, industry participants should prepare for:
+In this regard, the food and beverage industry in Ireland is especially susceptible to the impact of Brexit and accordingly Industry participants have been preparing to deal with the following issues:

 EU Customs Union